NexiusTailer/Nex-AC/README.md

 #### public OnNOPWarning(playerid, nopid, count)

-> Called when triggered any NOP warnings on one of the protected functions
+> Called when triggers any NOP warnings on one of the protected functions
 > * `playerid` - ID of the suspected cheater
 > * `nopid` - ID of the NOP check
 > * `count` - Count of warnings triggered on suspected cheater